 Modern Slavery Statement

-This statement is made pursuant to section 54 of the United Kingdom Modern Slavery Act 2015 (the “Act”) and constitutes Concord Resources Limited’s (“Concord”)’s modern slavery and human trafficking statement, as required by the Act, for its financial year ended 31 December 2020.
+This statement is made pursuant to section 54 of the United Kingdom Modern Slavery Act 2015 (the “Act”) and constitutes Concord Resources Limited (“Concord”)’s modern slavery and human trafficking statement, as required by the Act, for the financial year ended 31 December 2021.

-Concord Resources Limited is a company incorporated in England and Wales and.
-B because of this, and to the extent it carries on business, or part of a business, in the UK, it may be within the scope of the Act.
+Concord is a company incorporated in England and Wales.
+As a result, to the extent it carries on business (or part of a business) in the UK, it may be within the scope of the Act.

 Our Structure and Business

-Concord Resources Limited is a commodity merchant trader with a focus on non-ferrous metals and associated minerals and raw materials.
-The products that Concord trades, finances, moves and stores are relevant to any number of important global industries ranging from automobiles, aerospace, electronics construction, consumer products and infrastructure.
+Concord is a commodity merchant trader with a focus on non-ferrous metals and associated minerals and raw materials.
+The products that Concord trades, finances, moves and stores are relevant to many important global industries ranging from automobiles, aerospace, electronics construction, consumer products and infrastructure.

-Concord Resources Limited is a signatory to the UN Global Compact.
-It has a zero-tolerance approach to modern slavery and is committed to acting ethically and with integrity in business dealings and relationships throughout the world and to implementing controls to safeguard against modern slavery taking place anywhere within its own business or its supply chains.
+Concord is a signatory to the UN Global Compact.
+We wholeheartedly support the Act which aims to assist eradicating modern slavery, wherever it may occur, and raise public awareness of the modern slavery problem.
+Concord has a zero-tolerance approach to modern slavery and is committed to acting ethically and with integrity in its business dealings and relationships throughout the world and to implementing controls to safeguard against modern slavery taking place anywhere within our business or our supply chains.

-Due Diligence Process in relation to slavery and trafficking in its business and supply chains
+Due Diligence Process in relation to slavery and trafficking in our business and supply chains

-Concord’s due diligence process firstly involves screening its counterparties via a “know your customer” (“KYC”) on-boarding process.
-The KYC template includes specific fields relating to whether the counterparty has a supply chain policy in place and whether the counterparty is audited for compliance with its supply chain policy.
-Concord also performs a news search for each counterparty to assess and analyse any press regarding supply chain issues.
-All counterparties are then screened through public database searches and categorised using a risk-based approach (which incorporates country(ies) of operation as a component), trying to ensure that Concord’s counterparties share the same commitment to a transparent, responsible and legal supply chain.
+Concord is committed to achieving the highest standards of ethical behaviours in the conduct of our business and activities worldwide.
+Concord’s due diligence process firstly involves screening our counterparties via a “know your customer” (“KYC”) on-boarding process.
+The KYC process includes identifying specific fields relating to whether the counterparty has a supply chain policy in place and whether the counterparty is audited for compliance with its supply chain policy.
+Concord also performs an information search for each counterparty to assess and analyse any press regarding the counterparty, including its supply chain issues.
+All counterparties are then screened through public database searches and categorised using a risk-based approach (which incorporates countries of operation as a component), trying to ensure that Concord’s counterparties share the same commitment to a transparent, responsible and legal supply chain.

 Commitment to our People

 Concord is dedicated to maintaining a fair workplace for all employees.
 Concord’s recruitment policy includes eligibility checks, equal opportunity and ensuring proper right to work status.
-All Concord’s UK employees’ salaries at least meet the National Living Wage and statutory leave entitlements, and this approach is applied consistently to meet local legislation in all jurisdictions in which Concord operates.
-In the UK, Concord is able to utilise its employees’ skills of employees from across the world, and it ensures all our staff have provided their National Insurance Number, (and working visa, if applicable), prior to their employment and perform the necessary checks to determine their eligibility to work in the UK and ensure their salary will be monitored by HMRC.
+All Concord’s employees are paid at least the minimum wage in the relevant local jurisdiction and in England, employees are paid significantly more than the London Living Wage.
+In the UK, Concord ensures that all staff have provided their National Insurance Number, and (if applicable) Working Visa, prior to their employment and a Legal Department member performs the necessary checks to determine their eligibility to work in the UK and ensure their salary will be monitored by HMRC.
+We make reasonable effort to ensure that every employee is trained on, and is aware of, their rights and obligations for equality in the workplace.
+Concord has a dedicated employee assisted helpline which is a life management and personal telephone service and is available to our employees 24 hours a day.

 Counterparty and Supplier Adherence

-When dealing with suppliers and counterparties which have passed its KYC process, Concord is increasingly signing bilateral “Codes of Conduct Compliance” documents with our its counterparties, which often include specific declarations made about actions that Concord (and its counterparties) take to help ensure the prevention of slavery in all its guises.
-Further, after agreeing a supply relationship, Concord trains its staff to monitor, investigate and update information regarding Concord’s counterparties on a regular basis.
-Whenever possible, Concord’s management and trading teams frequently visit counterparties to assess and report back on issues that they discover.
+When dealing with suppliers and counterparties which have passed our KYC process, Concord is increasingly signing bilateral “Codes of Conduct Compliance” documents with our HFWLDN\47988776-1 3 counterparties, which often include specific declarations made about actions that Concord (and Concord’s counterparties) take to help ensure the prevention of slavery in all its guises.
+Further, after agreeing a supply relationship, Concord trains all staff to monitor, investigate and update information regarding Concord’s counterparties on a regular basis.
+Concord’s management and trading teams frequently visit counterparties to assess and report back on issues that they discover.

-All of our employees are required to ensure that they are familiar with and comply with Concord’s position on modern slavery and human trafficking.
-Employees should be vigilant and aware in their dealings with suppliers and consumers and if there are any concerns or indications that there is any potential modern slavery, human trafficking or other human rights violations, they should notify a member of the management team immediately and before proceeding or continuing with any business activity.
-Additionally, Concord’s Code of Conduct contains whistleblowing procedures that can be followed to report any concerns about practices in the supply chain or in the general employment that may not reflect Conduct legal and moral standards, without fear of reprisal.
+All of our employees are required to ensure that they are familiar with and comply with Concord’s position on modern slavery and human trafficking, including via Concord’s Code of Conduct and Compliance Policies and Procedures manual.
+Employees are encouraged to be vigilant and aware in their dealings with suppliers and consumers and if there are any concerns or indications that there is any potential modern slavery, human trafficking or other human rights violations, they must notify a member of the management team immediately and before proceeding or continuing with any business activity.
+Additionally, Concord’s Code of Conduct contains whistleblowing procedures that can be followed to report (without fear of reprisal) any concerns about practices in the supply chain or in the general employment, that may not reflect Concord’s legal and moral standards.

 Assessment of Effectiveness in Combating Modern Slavery